awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/notebook-experiment.md

     * Use of the rotatable bonds to modify the ligand shape and to match the protein pocket
     * Docking score maximization

-In this work, actually the first phase, ligand expansion or the molecule unfolding (MU), is focused and implemented using quantum annealer.
+In this work, actually the first phase, ligand expansion or the molecular unfolding (MU), is focused and implemented using quantum annealer.
 This phase is important for improving docking.
 In fact, an initial pose of the ligand that is set a priori may introduce shape bias affecting the final quality of the docking.
 MU is the technology used for removing such initial bias.